 Dudley S. Childress, PhD, research colleagues, and John N. Billock, CPO/L developed the Northwestern myoelectric system, the first commercial, North American, self-suspended and self-contained myoelectric system with proportional control, allowing the user to control the speed of fingers and rate of change of grip force.
 This device was successfully fitted on Richard Shearer, a below elbow amputee.
 (See “Dudley Childress, PhD: A “Renaissance Man” Exerts a Lasting Influence on P&O” in The O&P Edge, March 2011)

-Dudley S. Childress, PhD, was elected to membership in CPRD.
+Dudley S. Childress, PhD, was elected to membership in Committee on Prosthetics Research and Development (CPRD).

-May Cotterman, MEd, PT, began working as an instructor at NUPOC and became Clinical Assistant Professor, Emeritus, in 2009.
+May Cotterman, MEd, PT, began working as an instructor at NUPOC and retired as Clinical Assistant Professor, Emeritus, in 2009.

-Dudley S. Childress, PhD, became Chair of the CPRD Upper-Extremity Prosthetics Panel.
+Dudley S. Childress, PhD, became Chair of the Committee on Prosthetics Research and Development (CPRD) Upper-Extremity Prosthetics Panel.

-Dudley S. Childress, PhD, was funded by the CPRD to tour upper limb research laboratories in Europe.
+Dudley S. Childress, PhD, was funded by the Committee on Prosthetics Research and Development (CPRD) to tour upper limb research laboratories in Europe.

 Dudley S. Childress, PhD, became director of NUPRL.
 Dr. Childress directed NUPRL from 1972 to 2004.